putoze/EC_FINAL/EC_FINAL_PROJECT/python/README.md

 # EV3a

-## Notes
+## Hints
-&emsp;&emsp;Before you start to do this project.
-Some background knowledge you must need to know.
-First thing you have to know is what is "Evalution Calculation".
-I stronggly suggest you to have the class first.
-Second thing is some hardware accelerate skill.
+&emsp;&emsp;Before you start this project.,some background knowledge you must need to know: First,you have to know what "Evalutionary Calculation" is.
+I strongly suggest you to have the class before starting.
+Second, some accelerating skills on hardware will be used in this design.
 For example, pipelining, caching and so on.
 Wish you have a good time for learning it~~

-## Some good Notes for you to implement on hardware
+## Tips for you to implement this design on hardware

 1. Change into non-self_adaptive mutate<br />
 2. Change all random variable into INT8<br />
 3. Write individual into txt file<br />
 4. Write Self-energy, interact-energy into txt file<br />
 5. Try INT8 precision in python code before designing verilog code<br />
-6. If you done your verilog code, you can write the data into txt file, then put into python to check it correction.
-For example, my Test.py file, it is used for testing my Evaluate fitness verilog file.
+6. If you have done your verilog code, you can use the result of your testbench then putting it into python to check the answer.
+In my case, my Test.py file is used for testing Evaluate fitness verilog file.

 ## To Execute Our code
 ```